Each one of you has to be God's microphone

 Christmas Gifts for Those in Need

-On Monday, 19th December, we delivered a minibus of presents to the St Francis Family Centre.
-The gifts were bought with the money raised from last year’s Christmas Appeal co-ordinated by the Sixth Form Charity Committee.
+Each December we deliver a minibus of presents to the St Francis Family Centre.
+The gifts are bought with the money raised from the annual Christmas Appeal co-ordinated by the Sixth Form Charity Committee.

 St Francis works in partnership with parents to provide outstanding pre-school education, giving disadvantaged children the best possible start in life in an area that has the highest rate of child poverty in the country.
 The Centre is run by the Catholic Children’s Society, who also give members of our school community a tremendous amount of practical and financial help.